PMCC-BioinformaticsCore/janis/docs/index.rst

 ===================================

 Some basic unix tools have been wrapped and included as part of the base Janis module and are the basis for the examples.
-You can reference these unix tools through `janis.unix.tools`.
+You can reference these unix tools through `janis.tools`.

 Bioinformatics
 --------------